Bidthedog/CheckoutKATA/README.md

 - Frequent commits to a repositiory on Github (so we can see _how_ you got to the solution, considering the first 2 points above)
 - A README.md if your solution has any specific setup instructions

-Don't spend too long on providing your solution - we find a couple of hours is usually suffice.
+Don't spend too long on providing your solution - we find a couple of hours will usually suffice.